SaferVPN claims to have blazing speeds and unlimited access with zero limits.

 Good news: SaferVPN allows torrenting.
 Bad news: it’s only on select servers; namely those in Spain, Canada, and the Netherlands.

-So if you’re trying to get content from those locations, you’re in luck, but if you want a VPN that gives you P2P access to more locations, we suggest another VPN.
+So if you’re trying to get content from those locations, you’re in luck, but if you want a VPN that gives you P2P access to more locations, we suggest these top VPNs for torrenting.

 Pricing & Plans: We’ve seen better products for better prices